Paradise2400/Project2/README.md

 # Project2
 Names: Nick Karle, Kevin Hoang, Muhammed Zahid Kamil\
 Members Contributions:
-  - Nick Karle: Completed all the Linked Implementations of obtaining the postfix expression.
+  - Nick Karle: Completed all the LinkedStack Implementations of obtaining the postfix expression.
 Organized files and folders.
 Touch-ups
   - Kevin Hoang : Completed the resizable array stack implementation of calculating the postfix value and  unit tests.
   - Muhammed Zahid Kamil: Completed the main, Generated JavaDoc and unit tests.
 Completed Tasks 1 and 4.